AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

     end

     subgraph "Read&nbsp;Policy"
-        R1["Application reads from cache.<br>In case of a cache miss, the application reads from the DB."]
+        R1["Application reads from cache.
+In case of a cache miss, the application reads from the DB."]
-        R2["Application reads from cache.<br>In case of a cache miss, the cache itself reads from the DB."] end
+        R2["Application reads from cache.
+In case of a cache miss, the cache itself reads from the DB."] end

     subgraph "Write&nbsp;Policy"